protontypes/open-sustainable-technology/README.md

 - [PyBox](https://github.com/loftytopping/PyBox) - A Python based box-model generator and simulator designed for atmospheric chemistry and aerosol studies.
 - [MICM Chemistry](https://github.com/NCAR/micm) - A unique chemistry module that can be implemented in any atmosphere model used at NCAR.
 - [PySDM](https://github.com/open-atmos/PySDM) - Pythonic particle-based warm-rain/aqueous-chemistry cloud microphysics package.
+- [pyrcel](https://github.com/darothen/pyrcel) - An implementation of a simple, adiabatic cloud parcel model for use in aerosol-cloud interaction studies

 ### Meteorological Observation and Forecast